-• diagnostic DSA carries a low risk of complications (risk of neurological deficit ~ 0.09-0.14%)
+• diagnostic digital subtraction angiography (DSA) is generally associated with a low risk of complications (risk of neurological deficit ~ 0.09-0.14%)

-• the risk increases in elderly patients with atherosclerotic disease of the aorta and carotid arteries
+• the risk increases in elderly patients with atherosclerotic disease of aorta and carotid arteries

-• most of the complications listed below are related to interventional procedures (both acute and elective)
+• most of the complications of endovascular procedures listed below are related to interventional procedures, both acute and elective

 Central complications

-• hyperperfusion syndrome/hemorrhagic transformation (especially in recanalization procedures)
+• hyperperfusion syndrome/hemorrhagic transformation (particularly in recanalization procedures)

 • vasospasms

-• specific complications during angioplasty and stenting (stent malposition, deformation or rupture, etc.)
+• specific complications during angioplasty and stenting (stent malposition, deformation, or rupture)

-• hypoperfusion (e.g. obstruction of distal filter protection by thrombi)
+• hypoperfusion (e.g. obstruction of the distal filter protection by thrombi)

 Peripheral (access-site) complications